Flashcards in Chapter 1.2 - Exam Review Deck (34):

 Reduces Longitudinal Stability.

-If the CG is moved forward of its forward limit, what effect foes this have on control?
+If the CG is moved forward of its forward limit, what effect does this have on control?

 The Elevators become less effective.